lorine93s/jackpot-raffle-bot/README.md

-# XRP Jackpot Telegram Bot
+# Jackpot Telegram Bot

-A Telegram bot that runs a simple XRP jackpot game.
+A Telegram bot that runs a simple Solana & XRP jackpot game.

 ## Features